unsloppy

 Thriller

-Book concepts built around pressure, conspiracy, and propulsion.
+Book concepts built around conspiracy, reversals, and propulsion.

 Most story ideas do not survive contact with book length.
 What feels like a strong premise at the short fiction level — a character, a situation, a conflict — turns thin when you ask it to carry three hundred pages.
 An AI book generator does not write the book for you.
 What it does is help you find out, quickly, whether the idea can carry the weight.